microsoft/hivedscheduler/doc/design/state-machine.md

 Note that all states are volatile; the `Free` and `Used` states are derived from the AG state machine.

-Also note that the reservation of cells (`Reserved` and `Reserving` states) is not necessarily designed for preemptions (i.e., reserving resources for the `Preempting` AGs), despite the definitions involving preemptions above.
+Also note that the reservation of cells (`Reserved` and `Reserving` states) is not necessarily designed for preemptions (i.e., reserving resources for the `Preempting` AGs), despite the state definitions involving preemptions above.
 In the future it is possible that we extend this mechanism to support other features that need reservation, such as reservation during waiting to achieve strict FIFO and fairness for larger AGs.

 ### Common cell life cycles